dr-guangtou/daily_astroph/astroph-1807.md

 #### [The Detection of Intergalactic Halpha Emission from the Slug Nebula at z~2.3](https://arxiv.org/abs/1807.00054)
+    * Slug Nebular: Characterized by high surface brightnesses over intergalactic scales, its Lyα emission may either trace high-density ionized gas (“clumps”) or large column densities of neutral material.
+    * 可以用Halpha line区分这两种情况：用MOSFIRE的观测
+    * Our measurements argue for the origin of the Lyα emission being recombination radiation, suggesting the presence of high-density ionized gas.
+    * our high-resolution spectroscopic study of the Lyα emission does not show evidence of a rotating disk pattern and suggest a more complex origin for at least some parts of the Slug Nebula.

 #### [The Kinematics of Extended Lyman-alpha Emission in a Low Mass, Low Metallicity Galaxy at z = 2.3](https://arxiv.org/abs/1807.00065)
+    - Chen Yu-Guang
+    * Lyα halo of Q2343-BX418, a low mass (M⋆ = 5×10^8 M⊙), low metallicity (Z ≈ 0.25 Z⊙) star-forming galaxy at z = 2.3 的KCWI观测
+    * we detect Lyα in emission to a radius of 23 kpc, and measure an exponential scale length of 6 kpc in the outer region of the extended halo.
+    * Lyman alpha线双峰，且两个peak的间距和比例随位置变化：these observations are consistent with a model in which the peak ratio is largely determined by the radial component of the outflow velocity

 #### [The Probability Distribution Function of Gas Surface Density in M33](https://arxiv.org/abs/1807.00166)
+    * The probability distribution functions (PDFs) for atomic, molecular, and total gas surface densities are determined at a resolution of about 50 pc from available HI and CO emission line data
+    * Most of the total gas PDFs from the central region to the edge of the star-forming disk are well-fitted by log-normal functions whose width decreases radially outwards.
+    * HI气体速度弥散度在整个盘上都差不多；在large radius上，turbulent ISM的Mach数更低，更多的HI气体处于Warm phase
+    * The molecular gas PDFs do not show strong deviations from log-normal functions in the central region where molecular fractions are high
+    * Southern spiral arm和dense filament上的分子气体的PDF是power law的 --> Self-gravity dominance

 #### [Investigation of dust attenuation and star formation activity in galaxies hosting GRBs](https://arxiv.org/abs/1807.00635)
+    * The most extinguished GRBs are preferentially found in the more massive hosts and the UV bump is preferentially found in the most extinguished GRB l.o.s.
+    * We find a great variety in the derived attenuation curves of GRBHs, the UV slope can be similar, flatter or even steeper than the extinction curve slope.
+Half of the attenuation curves are consistent with the Calzetti attenuation law and there is evidence of a UV bump in only one GRBH.
+    * We find that the flatter (steeper) attenuation curves are found in galaxies with the highest (lowest) SFR and stellar masses.

 #### [Tidally induced bars in gas-rich dwarf galaxies orbiting the Milky Way](https://arxiv.org/abs/1807.00674)
+    * Dwarf围着大质量星系引力势orbit的模拟：In all cases bars of similar length formed in the stellar disk of the dwarfs at the first pericenter passage.
+However, unexpectedly, the gaseous component remained approximately axisymmetric and unaffected by the bar potential.
+    * When the bar is spun up by the tidal force torque, it is also shortened.
+Conversely, if it is slowed down, it gets longer.
+    * In the models with a low gas fraction the bars were more pronounced and survived until the end of the simulations, while in the dwarfs with a high gas fraction the bars were destroyed after the second or third pericenter passage.

 #### [On the observational diagnostics to separate classical and disk-like bulges](https://arxiv.org/abs/1807.00806)
+    - **Relevant**
+    * We argue that the bulge Sérsic index is a poor diagnostics to discriminate different bulge types.
+    * We find that the combination of line-strength with either kinematic or photometric diagnostics does not provide a clear separation for half of the sample bulges.
+    * All bulges turn out to be thick oblate spheroids, but only one has a flattening consistent with that expected for outer disks.

 #### [Knowledge transfer of Deep Learning for galaxy morphology from one survey to another](https://arxiv.org/abs/1807.00807)